Students are expected to pay all financial obligations to the University by the due date established by the University each semester.

 Withdrawal from University

-A student who officially withdraws from the University may request a refund on tuition and refundable fees according to the following schedule which is specified by Senate Bill 604 (passed by the 65th Legislature).
+A student who officially withdraws from the University may request a refund on tuition and refundable fees according to the following schedule as defined in the State of Texas Education Code:

-80% during the first, second or third University class day
+80% during the first, second or third class day

-50% during the fourth, fifth, or sixth University class day
+50% during the fourth, fifth, or sixth class day